 The party proponent of the evidence must also keep an index of the exhibits.
 This index must list all of the party proponent's exhibits, must be filed with the Department of Court Records (DCR) within five (5) business days upon the conclusion of the hearing.
 This index list must indicate whether the exhibit was admitted or rejected into evidence and provide a description or identification of the exhibit.
+The form shall also handle confidentiality of documents as required by the Statute.
 The proponent is required to mail court staff at exhibitsbubash@alleghenycourts.us once this has been completed, as required by rule.